Geontech/meta-redhawk-sdr/README.md

 The Yocto website provides a list of [Official BSPs][4] which include common hardware platforms like the Raspberry Pi, BeagleBoard, BeagleBone, NUC, Intel Atom, etc.

 There are plenty of BSPs floating around for other hardware platforms so do some searching before you write your own.

-Use the Pyro branch/version as your starting point for searching since it is the most recent version of Yocto that Geon has actively tested this layer against.

 Getting Started
 ----------------